-- What environmental affect do household chemicals have on us and our environment? - How are chemical reactions used in our everyday lives? - How can the pH level of a substance inform us? - How can we describe the motion of objects in the world around us? - How can we link forces to Car Safety? - How can we design an experiment to demonstrate safety features and their importance? - How are traits inherited? - How can we ethically examine complex issues around genetics in a modern society? - How does the combination of genetics and biodiversity influence a fragile ecosystem? - What impact do humans have on urban ecosystems?
+- How does the structure of an atom determine its reactivity? - How do chemical reactions result in the production of useful substances? - How can we describe the motion of objects in the world around us? - How can we link forces to Car Safety? - How can we design an experiment to demonstrate safety features and their importance? - How are traits inherited? - How can we ethically examine complex issues around genetics in a modern society? - How does the combination of genetics and biodiversity influence a fragile ecosystem? - What impact do humans have on urban ecosystems?